microsoft/azure_arc/azure_arc_servers_jumpstart/docs/gcp_terraform.md

     ![](../img/gcp/09.png)

-* stuff about managing resource

 # Semi-Automated Deployment (Optional)

-As you may noticed, the last step of the run is to register the VM as a new Arc server resource.
+As you may have noticed, the last step of the run is to register the VM as a new Arc server resource.
     ![](../img/gcp/10.png)

 If you want to demo/control the actual registration process, do the following:

-1. In the [*deploy_arcagent.sh.tmpl*](../gcp/terraform/scripts/deploy_arcagent.sh.tmpl) script template, comment out the "Run connect command" section and save the file.
+1. In the [*install_arc_agent.sh.tmpl*](../gcp/terraform/scripts/install_arc_agent.sh.tmpl) script template, comment out the "Run connect command" section and save the file.

     ![](../img/gcp/11.png)